Our Culture of Philanthropy

 These combined philanthropic efforts and the generosity of our school community help provide our students with an exceptional educational experience and opportunities that go far beyond the classroom, ensuring Country Day graduates are ready to thrive in college and beyond.

 "From 1:1 technology and digital connectedness to distinctive global experiences and community outreach, Country Day continues to lead the way in education.
-Our ability to continuously improve is bolstered by our Annual Fund and our community's culture of giving."
+Our ability to continuously improve is bolstered by our Country Day Fund and our community's culture of giving."